Presidential Palace (Nanjing): Ming and Qing era

-In the Ming Dynasty, this house was to the west of the Ming Palace, built by a duke.
+In the Ming dynasty, the site, west of the Ming Palace, was home to the manor of the Prince of Han Zhu Gaoxu.
 In the Qing dynasty, it became the Office of the Viceroy of Two Lower Yangtze Provinces, the chief government official in charge of what is today Jiangsu, Shanghai, Anhui and Jiangxi.
 When Qianlong visited the Lower Yangtze, he chose this office to be the detached palace together with the Imperial Silk House.
 Today, "Daxinggong" (lit. the Great Detached Palace) Station of Nanjing Metro Line 2 is named after it.

 In 1853, Taiping Rebellion forces led by Hong Xiuquan occupied Nanjing.
 The palace was expanded and converted into a luxurious palace for Hong, called the Palace of the Heavenly King, or the Celestial Palace.

 In 1864, Qing imperial forces re-took Nanjing.
 Commander Zeng Guofan ordered to destroy most of the palace by fire.
 He had a new palatial residence in 1870 and later imposing government buildings for the Qing Governor-General erected in the Neoclassical style, and in accordance with contemporary protocol.

 Presidential Palace

 After the Xinhai Revolution in 1911, Sun Yat-sen was sworn in at the former Governor-General's palace, now the "Provisional Presidential Palace", as the provisional President of the Republic of China.
 He kept offices here for a while.

 However, China soon fell into the post-revolution Warlord era, and the Palace was not officially used by the Republic of China until 1927, when the Northern Expedition of Kuomintang (KMT) captured Nanjing.
 As the Nationalist Government, they transformed the Presidential Palace and adjacent buildings into the Headquarters of the Nationalist Government of the Republic of China.
 Premier Chiang Kai-shek had his office in the palace.

-During the Second Sino-Japanese War (1937–1945), Chiang Kai-shek's government fled to Chungking, and the Headquarters was occupied by Wang Jingwei, who collaborated with the invading Japanese.
+During the Second Sino-Japanese War (1937–1945), Chiang Kai-shek's government fled to Chongqing, and the Headquarters was occupied by Wang Jingwei, who collaborated with the invading Japanese.
 Following the Japanese surrender in 1945, Chiang Kai-shek's Nationalist Government reoccupied the Headquarters—Presidential Palace for governing the Republic of China.
 In 1947, the Constitution of the Republic of China was promulgated. and the "Headquarters of the Nationalist Government of the Republic of China" was renamed the "Presidential Palace."

 In April 1949, near the end of the Chinese Civil War, the Communist forces captured Nanjing and the Presidential Palace.
-Chiang Kai-shek's government fled to Canton, Kwangtung and Chairman Mao Zedong declared the establishment of the People's Republic of China with capital in Beijing on 1 October 1949.
-The Presidential Palace building was then used for Jiangsu Provincial Government and functions of the Presidential Palace were moved to Presidential Office Building in Taipei, Taiwan, where the central government left Chengtu shortly in December 1949.
+Chiang Kai-shek's government fled to Guangzhou, Guangdong and Chairman Mao Zedong declared the establishment of the People's Republic of China with capital in Beijing on 1 October 1949.
+The Presidential Palace building was then used for Jiangsu Provincial Government.
+When the ROC central government left Chengdu in December 1949, functions of the Presidential Palace were moved to the Presidential Office Building in Taipei, Taiwan.